CrossEarth-Gate: Fisher-Guided Adaptive Tuning Engine for Efficient Adaptation of Cross-Domain Remote Sensing Semantic Segmentation: Related Works

 \subsection{Geospatial Foundation Models}

-The concept of a Foundation Model (FM) originates from the NLP \cite{wiggins2022opportunities} domain, defined as ``the base models trained on large-scale unlabeled data that can be adapted for a variety of downstream tasks'' \cite{vaswani2017attention,devlin2019bert,raffel2020exploring,brown2020language,radford2021learning,chowdhery2023palm,touvron2023llama}.
+The concept of Foundation Model (FM) originates from the NLP \cite{wiggins2022opportunities} domain, defined as ``the base models trained on large-scale unlabeled data that can be adapted for a variety of downstream tasks'' \cite{vaswani2017attention,devlin2019bert,raffel2020exploring,brown2020language,radford2021learning,chowdhery2023palm,touvron2023llama,wei2023cat}.
 Driven by the success of self-supervised learning (SSL) techniques such as masked patch reconstruction, Vision Foundation Models (VFMs) have yielded significant achievements in Computer Vision (CV), serving as powerful backbones for general visual feature representation \cite{he2022masked, oquab2023dinov2, chen2020simple, he2020momentum, kirillov2023segment, dosovitskiy2020image}.

-As a variety of RS data can be represented as images, adapting existing VFM architectures and techniques to RS imagery has given rise to Geospatial Foundation Models (GFMs) \cite{manas2021seasonal,tang2023cross,guo2024skysense,cong2022satmae,reed2023scale,wang2025hypersigma,wang2024feature,scheibenreif2023masked,li2025saratr,gong2024crossearth}.
+Adapting existing VFM architectures and techniques to Earth observation data, typically represented as images, has given rise to Geospatial Foundation Models (GFMs) \cite{manas2021seasonal,tang2023cross,guo2024skysense,cong2022satmae,reed2023scale,wang2025hypersigma,wang2024feature,scheibenreif2023masked,li2025saratr,gong2024crossearth,liu2025cirt,li2026tianquanss,zhang20262}.
 For example, SatMAE \cite{cong2022satmae} introduces temporal and multi-spectral positional encodings for satellite imagery within the mask image modeling pre-training.
 To tackle domain shift, CrossEarth \cite{gong2024crossearth} utilizes Earth-style injection and multi-task training for domain generalization.
 However, as the representation capabilities and scale of these FMs increase, how to efficiently and effectively leverage their potential for diverse RS downstream tasks remains a key problem.